-- (1) Member of the Audit Committee.
-Mr. Rowan was appointed as an interim member of the Audit Committee effective as of March 22, 2019 in accordance with the exemption under section 3.5 of NI 52-110 and will be replaced as a member of the Audit Committee no later than the 2019 annual and special meeting of the shareholders. - (2) Member of the Compensation and Corporate Governance Committee. - (3) This amount does not include the 16,334,558 Common Shares held by GSFC.
+- (1) Member of the Audit Committee. - (2) Member of the Compensation and Corporate Governance Committee. - (3) This amount does not include the 16,334,558 Common Shares held by GSFC.

 Cease Trade Orders

 To the knowledge of Karnalyte, no director or executive officer is, as of the date of this AIF, or was within 10 years prior to the date of this AIF, a director, chief executive officer or chief financial officer of any company (including Karnalyte) that: (i) was subject to a cease trade order, an order similar to a cease trade order or an order that denied the relevant company access to any exemption under securities legislation and which order was in effect for a period of more than 30 consecutive days while he was acting in the capacity as director, chief executive officer or chief financial officer of such company; or (ii) was subject to any of the foregoing orders for a period of more than 30 consecutive days after he ceased to be a director, chief executive officer or chief financial officer of such company and which resulted from an event that occurred while he was acting in such capacity.